Mango, my black mouth curr dog, has a staring problem.

 Prince has a grand ole time inside the house, laying on his pillow in the air conditioning, looking all smirk and uppidity, while Mango just stares at him through the curtains.
-Prince will look at Mango and flip his head away, almost like telling Mango he was nothing more than canine riff raff.
+Prince will look at Mango and flip his head away, almost like telling Mango he was nothing more than canine shark bait.

 I felt like I was being watched.
 Sure enough, Mango was staring at the window wide eyed with an expression that seemed to ask, “Why can’t I be loved and wanted like that too?”

-It’s similar to the voice you use when you’re trying to explain something to someone who doesn’t understand English — you speak slower and a lot louder, like speaking louder magically causes them to understand English.
-In dog voice though, you also have to add enthusiasm and over exaggerate with long drawn out syllables.
+It’s similar to the voice you use when you’re trying to explain something to someone who doesn’t understand English.
+You speak slower and a lot louder, like speaking louder magically causes someone to understand English.
+In dog voice though, you also add enthusiasm and over exaggerate with long drawn out syllables.

 It’s the same voice you use when talking to a newborn baby who’s staring at your eyes but can’t respond at all.
 Most people, even grown men, will talk in a funny voice to newborns.

 He didn’t whine, wiggle or wag.
 He just looked at me, like his feelings had been deeply hurt.
 He glanced to the side, turned around, and walked away!

 He just wandered out under a tree and laid down.
-He checked to see if I was still standing in the window looking at him, and then just rolled over like he was going to sleep!
-He acted like I’d just betrayed him beyond comprehension!
+He checked to see if I was still standing in the window watching him, and then just rolled over like he was going to sleep, like I’d just betrayed him beyond comprehension!
 Psft!

 On the other hand, because of my dog voice, Prince was jumping at my ankles wiggling and wagging from side to side about to wet himself.

-Prince quit wiggling with excitement, as if he completely understood me, tucked his tail like I’d just betrayed him beyond comprehension too and crawled in his crate.
+Prince quit wiggling with excitement, as if he completely understood me, tucked his tail like I’d just betrayed him beyond comprehension too, and crawled in his crate.

 I kept looking out the window at Mango, then down at Prince in the crate, and it occurred to me I was staring at them.
 Although, I wouldn’t call it staring, not really.
 I’d just call it, maybe, just intently looking.
 Yeah.
 Intently looking!